AdaCore/spark2014/docs/ug/appendix.rst

    -f            Force recompilation/proving of all units and all VCs -jnnn         Use nnn parallel processes (default: 1) --mode=       Proof mode
-       detect      Detect and output SPARK information
-       force       Output errors for violations of SPARK (warn unimplemented) prove       Prove subprogram contracts and absence of run-time errors (default) flow        Prove object initialization and globals and depends contracts all         Both analyses flow and prove are activated
+       prove       Prove subprogram contracts and absence of run-time errors (default) flow        Prove object initialization and globals and depends contracts all         Both analyses flow and prove are activated